AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

 !!! function "[[nodiscard]] static Engine&#42; GetInstance()"

-    Returns an unique instance of the Amplitude Engine.
+    Returns a unique instance of the Amplitude Engine.